 That formed a key input to the Neighbourhood Development Plan, which considered the thirteen SHLAA sites.
 Further relevant evidence about sites was contained in the Landscape Capacity Study which was published by the District Council in 2013.
-However, where applicable, the number of likely dwellings shown for each site is based on the latest planning decisions available.

-Hampshire County Council, as the Local Highways Authority with financial support from the District Council, has been undertaking an Alton Strategic Transport Study (published in June 2015), which was instigated as a result of the town's Neighbourhood Development Plan work.
+Hampshire County Council, as the Local Highways Authority with financial support from the District Council, has been undertaking an Alton Strategic Transport Study (publication expected 2015), which was instigated as a result of the town's Neighbourhood Development Plan work.
 This has been considering strategic transport needs, given the expected overall housing growth, as well as providing additional evidence in the form of traffic counts and forecasts for potential development sites and new highway infrastructure.